Skip to content

 Constrained

-Post-2022 cleansing residue persists.
-New authorisations face heightened banking-onboarding scrutiny vs peer EEA jurisdictions; FI authorisation does not translate automatically into euro IBANs.
+Post-2022 cleansing residue persists; FI authorisation still does not translate automatically into euro IBANs.
+New entrants face heightened banking-onboarding scrutiny.

 Luxembourg